sneakyx/wordpressApiClient/docu/start-en.md

 ### get all /filtered posts
 `$wordpressApiclient->getPosts()` is a very powerfull function.
 If You use it without any parameters, you get 10  posts by the api (see Wordpress-API pagination).
+If the filter for main categories is set, only posts from these categories (and successor categories) are returned.

 The first parameter is a filter for categories.
 You have go give an **array** of category-ids and/or category-slugs.